Johnson202/Bitcoin-Predictor-Model/README.md

 <img src="Images/MA_Actual.png" width="500" height="250">
 <p/>

-The best and final model was an ARIMA model of order = (4,1,0), or p=4, d=1, and q=0.
-This was found by executing a grid search among potential seasonality through the pmdarima Python library ranging from 1 to 30 days, or data points, per cycle.
-This type of model had the highest log likelihood score among all other models calculated by the function.
-The "weekly" seasonal model with the lowest AIC, i.e. SARIMAX(order = (1,1,1), seasonal_order = (1,0,[],7)), didn't have a lower RMSE, but was the second best model.
-Prediction of tomorrow's close price with the best model resulted in a close price of $36,010.05, and when compared in terms of percent error relative to the actual price, i.e. $33922.96, the error was ~6.15%.
+The best and final model was a Seasonal ARIMA model of order = (0,1,0), or p=0, d=1, and q=0, and seasonal_order = (2,0,0,10).
+This was found by executing a grid search among potential seasonality through the pmdarima Python library ranging from 1 to 30 days, or data points, per cycle over all of BTC-USD Close price data.
+This type of model had the highest log likelihood and lowest AIC score among all other models calculated by the function.
+The alternate ARIMA model with the highest log likelihood, i.e. ARIMA(4,1,0), didn't have a lower RMSE, but was the second best model, and this model was constructed over just the past recent year's BTC-USD Close price data.
+Prediction of tomorrow's close price with the best model resulted in a close price of $35,739.08, and when compared in terms of percent error relative to the actual price, i.e. $33922.96, the error was ~5.35%.
 LSTM time-series modeling was attempted, however more granular data is needed for this model to be effectively reached, executable, and accurate.

 <p align="center">
 <img src="Images/BoxCoxDifferenceResiduals.png" width="350" height="150">